hovictor2000/hovictor2000.github.io/essays/javascript.md

 ---
 layout: essay
 type: essay
-title: Learning JavaScript in a weekend
+title: Learning JavaScript in a Weekend
 # All dates must be YYYY-MM-DD format!
 date: 2021-08-30
 labels: